Lowe’s Media Network - Self Service

 The Problem

 While functional, the original dashboard lacked clarity and consistency.
-It had not yet been rebuilt within our design system, and its interface did not reflect modern UX standards.
+It had not been rebuilt within out design system, and its interface did not reflect modern UX standards.
 Users struggled to interpret metrics quickly, and the layout didn’t support scalable planning or performance analysis.

 Goals